 How Lowdown works

-If you’re happy with this, it’s time to add subscribers to your newsletter.
-Once you have, it will be sent automatically every single Monday at 7:00 am with zero effort required!
+Finally once you add subscribers your newsletter will be automatically send every Monday at 7:00 am with no extra effort required!
 Amazing huh?

-But to make the most of Lowdown here’s what else you can do, so it is perfectly suited to your Slack:
+To make your Lowdown newsletter even better here’s what you can do so it’s perfectly suited to your Slack: